learn-co-curriculum/reading-ios-nsarray/README.md

 1) We begin counting objects in an `NSArray` from 0.
 In other words, the first object in an array is Object 0.
 2) `NSArray` objects are ordered and will maintain the order of the objects they contain.
-3) `NSArray` objects are immutable; they may not be modified once objects have been added to them (or if created with nil objects.)
+3) `NSArray` objects are immutable; they may not be modified after being created.
+We'll go over how to make mutable arrays later.
-4) Given that `NSArray` objects can contain mixed data types, it is generally a good idea to make sure to use introspection when pulling objects out of the collection to ensure you have an object of the type you are seeking.
-If you haven't yet learned about introspection, check out the reading [here](link to come).
+4) Given that `NSArray` objects can contain mixed data types, it is generally a good idea to make sure to only put one type of object in an array.
+Otherwise, you'd need to make sure that everything that comes out of an array is the type you expect, which is just a pain.